 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-(VTE) is when a blood clot (thrombus) has formed in a vein.
+is a blood clot (thrombus) that has formed in a vein.
 A VTE can form anywhere in your body and block blood flow.
-A VTE in the deep veins in the legs, thighs, pelvis, or arms is called a deep venous thrombosis (DVT).
-If a blood clot breaks loose, it can travel to your lungs and cause a life-threatening pulmonary embolism (PE).
-You may need treatment to prevent or to treat a VTE.
+A VTE in the deep veins in the calfs, thighs, pelvis, or arms is called a deep venous thrombosis (DVT).
+A piece of the clot may break loose.
+This is called an embolus.
+The embolus can travel to your lungs and cause a life-threatening pulmonary embolism (PE).
+It is important to go to follow-up appointments and to take blood thinners as directed.
+Blood thinners help prevent a PE and another VTE.

 - Warmth, pain, or tenderness